 The ODBC provider allows access to a data source via an installed driver on the operating system regardless of the architecture of the data source.

-In Sisense, it serves as a connector to data providers, such as MS Sql, MySql, Oracle, Hive and so forth.
+In Sisense, it serves as a connector to data providers such as MongoDB.

 DSN vs. Connection-String (DSN-Less)

 A connection to the provider is configured by a connection-string.
 Microsoft windows allows you to store the connection string properties in its registry for further use.
 It supplies an ODBC configuration wizard and requests an identifying Data Source Name (DSN).

 When you add an ODBC table in Sisense, the connection configuration dialog will provide you with two options:

 - DSN – choosing a data source name.

 - Connection String (DSN-Less) – typing the actual connection string

 Adding Tables to Sisense:

 - Click Add Data in the top menu of Sisense.